yochaigal/cairn/wip/2e/forest-seeds.md

 - **Object**: Appears crystalline in nature.
   - Very slippery.
 Very difficult and time-consuming to extract without adequate tools (gloves, a pole, etc.).
   - Trapped inside the crystal is the spirit of a familiar called **Gundersnatch**.
+  - If shattered, the shadow of a great bird will rise above the party, then disappear.
+Any characters with the _deprived_ condition will have it resolved.

 #### Gundersnatch

 - Can communicate telepathically with anyone holding the crystal.
-Will plead for anyone to destroy the crystal (a good whack with something hard will do it).
+  - Will plead for anyone to destroy the crystal (a good whack with something hard will do it).
   - In exchange for his freedom he will reveal [*insert hint to undoing the weather/disease*]
-- If the crystal is broken, the shadow of a great bird will rise above the party, then disappear.
-Any characters with the _deprived_ condition will have it resolved.

 ### 3 - Dormin's Cabin

 **Shelter**: _Hermit's Hut_, _Presents a Ready Meal_

-A wooden **cabin** sits atop a small hill.
-Animal **skins** hang from hooks on the East side, and **smoke** pours from the chimney.
+A wooden, chimneyed **cabin** sits atop a small hill.
+A tall **rack** is installed on the East end.

 - **Cabin**: **Dormin** is not here between the early hours of the day and nightfall.
 A ring of white dust is sprinkled across the doorway.
   - If the dust is disturbed in any way, Dormin will know and make his way to the cabin.
   - The inside is austere, lacking in paint or livery.
 There is only a simple cot, fireplace, and a small table.
   - On the table is a fully prepared meal of roast duck and root vegetables equal (Rations, 3 uses).
-If eaten, the food will reform in 1d4 hours.
+    - The magic is a gift to Dormin from Anglwyst.
+If eaten the meal on the table will reform in d12 hours.
-- **Skins**:
-- **Smoke**:
+- **Rack**: Various animal skins (deer, boar, and beaver) are stretched tightly across, drying.
+  - The animals all share a single shock of white fur somewhere on their skin.
+  - Stitched together the skins are equal to two sets of protective clothing (1 Armor), and are highly resistent to environmental damage.

 #### Dormin

-- **Forever Food**
+12 HP, 2 Armor, 13 STR, 15 DEX, 17 WIL, yew bow (d8)

+- A cantankerous, mossy old man.
+Knows of a hidden, magical from his home at **3** to **4**.
+No one but him can navigate this path.
+- If he is injured, the Wood will protect and even heal him.
+Each time he dies, he returns more green than before.
+- Would like to stop the _Withering_, but cannot enter **6** due to his pact with Anglwyst.
+As a test of their honor and skill he will ask the party for help expelling the Giant Spiders at **9**.
+  - If the party successfully completes their first task, he will show them the secret path to **4**, where wonders await them in the witch's old hut.
+  - If they are able to disrupt the _Withering_ in a significant way, he will give them his **Pendant of Karnon** and his assurance that no harm will befoul them in these woods ever again.

+#### Pendant of Karnon

+- A wooden amulet of a bearded, horned man.
+When in the forest, add a Fatigue to borrow the senses of any nearby creature. _Petty_.

-4 - Shelter: Hut with legs, hunting is forbidden
+### 4 -

+**Shelter**: _Hut With Legs_, _Hunting is Forbidden_

 5 - Monster: Grizzly, prowling
 6 - Hazard: Frozen Troll, Highly localized weather
 7 - Monster: Skeleton, scouting